-However, the guideline of the determination maturity stages for SBT was needed to be further improved.
+However, there is no specific standard for identifying the maturity stages in SBT.
+It is essential for establish the guideline of the determination maturity stages for further understanding of reproductive researches in SBT.
 In order to improving the integrity of the reproductive research results, it is essential that developing an appropriate histological determination standard to classify the mature and immature females.
-Therefore, the Taiwanese scientific observers program had been conducted the scientific observation and data collection of SBT including biological samples such as gonads, otoliths, and muscle tissues while deploying on board.
-Here, we presented the updated information for gonad samples of SBT collected by Taiwanese scientific observer program.
+Therefore, the scientific observation and data collection of SBT including biological samples such as gonads, otoliths, and muscle tissues had been classified as essential objectives in the Taiwanese scientific observers program, also it had been conducted for continued program.
+Here, we presented the updated gonad information of SBT collected by Taiwanese scientific observers deploying on board.